 Edible blue borage flowers and sweet pea tendrils add a bit of whimsy and make the dish pop with color.

-An elegant meal featuring fresh spring peas, perfect for special occasions or entertaining.
+An elegant meal featuring fresh Scallops and spring peas, perfect for special occasions or entertaining.

 - 1 tablespoon olive oil